-On June 2, 2022, our Compensation Committee and full Board approved certain compensation adjustments for its named executive officers.
-The Company also entered into new employment letter agreements with Dr. Keyvan Mohajer, the Company's Chief Executive Officer; Mr. Nitesh Sharan, the Company's Chief Financial Officer; and Mr. Timothy Stonehocker, the Company's Chief Technology Officer, which replaced and superseded all prior employment agreements with such named executive officers.
-In addition, the Board adopted and approved a Non-Employee Director Compensation Policy.
+On June 2, 2022, our Compensation Committee and full Board of Directors of the Company approved certain compensation adjustments for its named executive officers.
+The Company also entered into new employment letter agreements with Dr. Keyvan Mohajer, the Company's Chief Executive Officer; Mr. Nitesh Sharan, the Company's Chief Financial Officer; and Mr. Timothy Stonehocker, the Company's Chief Technology Officer.
+In addition, the Board of Directors of the Company adopted and approved a Non-Employee Director Compensation Policy.